sylikc/jpegview/current/readme.txt

   Enables to change the GUI font, its size and weight
 - Esc key can now be re-defined in keymap (e.g. to display to 'Open file' dialog) Default remains to exit JPEGView
+- User commands extensions
+  - Shortcuts with modifier keys can now be assigned to user commands.
+Shortcut format is as in the keymap, e.g. 'Ctrl+P'
+  - User commands can optionally be bound to a menu entry in the submenu 'User commands' in the JPEGView context menu

 [1.0.30]
 Bugs fixed: